-Tactic Timeline Train school leaders and district administrators to use ThoughtExchange.
+Tactic Timeline Q1 - Q4 Continue to train school leaders and district administrators to use ThoughtExchange.
 Work with ThoughtExchange to help moderators develop useful ThoughtExchange topics.
-Q1 - Q4 Encourage school leaders and district administrators to use ThoughtExchange to get input and feedback.
-Compare the number of ThoughtExchanges in 2019-2020 to those in 2018-2019.
+Encourage school leaders and district administrators to use ThoughtExchange to get input and feedback.
+Compare the number of ThoughtExchanges in 2020-2021 to those in 2019-2020.